chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 ## Build out the states

-Our component is still rough but now we have an idea of the stories to work toward.
+Our component is still rough, but now we have an idea of the stories to work toward.
 You might be thinking that the `.list-items` wrapper is overly simplistic.
-You're right – in most cases we wouldn’t create a new component just to add a wrapper.
-But the **real complexity** of `TaskList` component is revealed in the edge cases `withPinnedTasks`, `loading`, and `empty`.
+You're right – in most cases, we wouldn’t create a new component just to add a wrapper.
+But the **real complexity** of the `TaskList` component is revealed in the edge cases `withPinnedTasks`, `loading`, and `empty`.

 ```js:title=src/components/TaskList.js
 import React from 'react';